CsillaFarkas/ParetoPick-R/README.md

 # pareto_optain
+This software is part of the final analyses of the [OPTAIN Project](https://www.optain.eu/).
+It shall facilitate the analysis of the Pareto front and support decision making for measure implementation.
-This dashboard first performs a correlation analysis and allows the user to select variables to be analysed in a PCA.
-It then performs a PCA.
+It provides a dashboard for the user to supply their own data.
+The software first performs a correlation analysis and allows the user to select variables to be analysed in a correlation analysis and a PCA.
+It then performs both and provides statistics, plots and analyses.

-## Required files
+## Required files/input through the user
 * pareto_genomes.txt
 * pareto_fitness.txt
 * hru.con